-Deputations allow you to participate in local government by given you a forum to express your thoughts to Council on an agenda item.
-It also assists the us in identifying issues of importance to the community and assists the public to be better informed about how the City is governed.
+Deputations allow you to participate in local government by giving you a forum to express your thoughts to the Council on an agenda item.
+It also assists us in identifying issues of importance to the community and assists the public to be better informed about how the City is governed.

 How to Request a Deputation

 Please submit your request by 12noon the day before the meeting.
 Requests are considered in the order they are received.

 If you wish to use a PowerPoint presentation, it will need to be submitted by 12noon on the day of the meeting.
 Late presentations will not be accepted without prior agreement.
 To ensure you submit your request and presentation on time, view upcoming meeting dates.

 Guidance on Requesting and Presenting a Deputation

 The Council prefer deputations to be made at Agenda Briefing Forums, which are held a week prior to the Council meeting.
 Deputations at Ordinary Meetings of Council will only be permitted in special circumstances.

 Deputations can be made by individuals or up to three people, with a maximum of only two people allowed to speak.

 On the day of your deputation, please arrive ten minutes before the meeting is scheduled to commence, staff will be available to answer any questions on the deputation process.

 Please provide any hardcopy information you would like distributed to the Councillors to a member of staff.